agentasteriski/azurecobaltsynth/newREADME.md

 ## Azure Cobalt Δ
-Test description 1
+Six vocal modes create a versatile model with a wide range.
+See specific release for details.
 - Type: Diffsinger
-- Languages: Japanese, English, Mandarin, French, Spanish
+- Languages: Japanese, English, French, Spanish, Mandarin(0.4FLT only)

 ## Azure Cobalt -10th Anniversary Edition-
 7-mora VCV in C4 and F4.